sagitaninta/MSc_Project/Obtaining genotype posterior probabilities.md

                         best_geno = genotypes[value]
         return best_geno
     ```
     d.)
-Calculate posterior probabilties for all 10 genotypes or just the one with the highest likelihood:
+Calculate posterior probabilties for all 10 genotypes or just the one with the highest likelihood
     ```python
     def gl_calculator(gls, priors = [0.1]*10):      # Default = uniform prior
         "Calculate genotype likelihoods for all genotypes"